 The Teaching and Learning Policy seeks to identify the features of effective teaching which translates the aims of the school and the curriculum into relevant, challenging and enjoyable learning experiences for all children.
 We are supported, challenged and held accountable by our governors and have a Teaching and Learning Committee which carries out this function.

 The values of our school demonstrate our commitment to equity and inclusion – Warren Dell is a school where everyone feels welcome and accepted.
 A family of inquisitive learners who achieve well, experiencing success and who enjoy finding out more about the world around them and the role they have within it.
-The aims of the curriculum reflect these values and in turn the design of the curriculum allows us to comply with our duties in the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014 this making the Warren Dell curriculum accessible for those with disabilities or special educational needs.
-The document at the end of this page provides the detail on how we comply with these.
+The aims of the curriculum reflect these values and in turn the design of the curriculum allows us to comply with our duties in the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014 thus making the Warren Dell curriculum accessible for those with disabilities or special educational needs.
+The document below provides the detail on how we comply with these.

 Every year there are a vast range of activities taking place across our school which enhance and enrich the curriculum.
 The following document provides an overview of the activities we did last year, many of which are very successful and are undertaken annual.
 As you can see, many of these activities involve visits, external visitors, mixing across the year groups and therefore have been curtailed this year.